Network of the Department of Government Efficiency: "DOGE Kids"

 Luke Farritor is one of the several engineers aged 19–24 working for DOGE with little to no prior experience in government.

 On February 2, Wired revealed that DOGE hired six coders aged 1924 with no experience in government: Akash Bobba, Edward Coristine, Luke Farritor, Marko Elez, Gautier Killian, Gavin Kliger, and Ethan Shaotran.
 They reportedly conducted video interviews with federal workers without identifying themselves, with queries such as "whom they would choose to fire from their teams if they had to pick one person", and surprise code reviews, silently supervised by "extremely young men".
 They have been called "Doge Kids" by officials, reporters, and social media users.

 Coristine has gone by the name "Big Balls" on the internet.
 According to Brian Krebs, his past poses security risks: the 19-year-old son of the LesserEvil owner leaked information from the company where he was interning, mingled with 'The Com', owned domains registered in Russia, and provided tech support to another cybercrime group.
 Kliger credited Ron Unz for his political awakening, reposting Nick Fuentes and Andrew Tate, along with supremacist memes.
 Elez too has an edgelord past, with posts such as "You could not pay me to marry outside of my ethnicity" and "Normalize Indian hate."

 In February, Farritor and Kliger manually blocked payments for programs approved by Marco Rubio.
-Court documents filed on March 14 have revealed that DOGE staffer Marko Elez violated Treasury policy by mishandling personal information.
-In May, Kliger was said to have coerced Consumer Financial Protection Bureau staff into a 36-hour shift.
+According to Bloomberg, court documents filed by the Treasury on March 14 indicated that DOGE staffer Marko Elez violated Treasury policy by mishandling personal information.
+The filing went on to state the document was low-risk, but that Elez had violated policy due to not requesting approval and failing to use encryption.
+In May, court filings alleged Kliger coerced Consumer Financial Protection Bureau staff into working a 36-hour shift.

 Doxing accusations

-On February 4, Musk accused of doxing those who circulated the names of the DOGE kids.
-The next day, Ed Martin stated this violated the law, According to New York Times reporter Ken Bensinger, Musk was attempting to describe traditional journalism as doxing in order to invalidate the role of the media in government accountability.
+On February 4, Musk accused those who circulated the names of the DOGE kids of doxing.
+The next day, Ed Martin stated this violated the law.
+According to New York Times reporter Ken Bensinger, Musk was attempting to describe traditional journalism as doxing in order to invalidate the role of the media in government accountability.

 The "We Choose to Fight: Nobody Elected Elon" protest, organized by MoveOn, was held at the Treasury on February 4, 2025.

 Several US Congress members spoke against Musk's role in the government during the "We Choose to Fight: Nobody Elected Elon" protests.